home / skills / vaayne / agent-kit / mcp-grep-code

 # Find useState usage patterns

-mh -u https://mcp.grep.app -t http invoke searchGitHub '{"query": "useState("}'
+mh invoke -u https://mcp.grep.app -t http searchGitHub '{"query": "useState("}'

-# Find async/await patterns
+# Find async/await patterns in TypeScript

-mh -u https://mcp.grep.app -t http invoke searchGitHub '{"query": "async function fetch"}'
+mh invoke -u https://mcp.grep.app -t http searchGitHub '{"query": "async function fetch", "language": ["TypeScript"]}'

-# Find import patterns
+# Find multi-line patterns with regex

-mh -u https://mcp.grep.app -t http invoke searchGitHub '{"query": "from \"openai\""}'
+mh invoke -u https://mcp.grep.app -t http searchGitHub '{"query": "from \"openai\"", "repo": "vercel/ai"}'

 ```